 - functioning growth plates

-And here’s the catch.
-Fasting or prolonged calorie restriction may raise HGH while lowering insulin and reducing IGF-1 in some settings.
-That combination does not create a magical growth environment.
-It can do the opposite.
+Here’s the catch.
+Fasting or prolonged calorie restriction can raise HGH while also lowering insulin and reducing IGF-1 in certain conditions.
+That combination doesn’t create a better growth environment.
+In some cases, it creates a worse one.

-This is why growth hormone therapy exists for diagnosed conditions such as growth hormone deficiency or some forms of dwarfism, but it is tightly supervised by endocrinologists.
-The treatment is not “skip breakfast and wait for the hormone spike.”
-It is structured medical care based on bone age, lab work, and cause.
+This is part of why growth hormone therapy exists for diagnosed conditions like growth hormone deficiency or certain forms of dwarfism — but it’s tightly supervised by endocrinologists.
+The treatment isn’t “skip breakfast and wait for the hormone spike.”
+It’s structured medical care based on bone age, lab results, and the underlying cause.

-- A short HGH spike during fasting is a metabolic response, not proof of bone lengthening.
+- A short HGH spike during fasting is a metabolic stress response, not evidence of bone lengthening.

 - Bone growth needs fuel.
-Protein deficiency can blunt growth even when hormones are present.
+Protein deficiency can blunt growth even when hormones look normal.

-- Children with malnutrition do not become taller because growth hormone rises during stress or underfeeding.
+- Children with malnutrition don’t grow taller just because growth hormone rises under stress or underfeeding.

 That last point says a lot.
-The body can increase certain hormones in response to strain, but strain is not the same as growth.
+The body can increase certain hormones in response to strain.
+But strain isn’t growth.

 Nutrition, Calories, and Height Development

 If height growth had a boring answer, nutrition would be it.
-And boring answers in health are often the useful ones.
+And in health, boring answers are usually the useful ones.

-Your body builds tissue from what it receives repeatedly, not from clever meal timing alone.
-Protein provides amino acids for muscle, connective tissue, enzymes, and growth processes.
+Your body builds tissue from what it receives consistently — not from clever meal timing alone.
+Protein supplies amino acids for muscle, connective tissue, enzymes, and growth processes.
 Calcium and vitamin D support bone mineralization.
-Zinc, magnesium, iron, and other nutrients also matter.
-Calories matter too, because growth is energy-expensive.
+Zinc, magnesium, iron, and other nutrients play supporting roles.
+Total calories matter too, because growing is genuinely energy-expensive.

-When calorie intake stays too low for too long, the body starts prioritizing survival and essential functions.
-Growth slips down the list.
-That is one reason stunted growth is associated with chronic undernutrition.
-The World Health Organization has documented that inadequate nutrition in childhood is a major cause of impaired growth worldwide.
+When calorie intake stays too low for too long, the body shifts toward survival mode.
+It prioritizes essential functions.
+Growth slides down the list.
+That’s part of why stunted growth tracks so closely with chronic undernutrition — the World Health Organization has documented inadequate childhood nutrition as one of the leading causes of impaired growth globally.

 | Factor | Intermittent Fasting | Consistent Balanced Eating | What the difference looks like in real life |